ctb/titus-blog/src/literate-reproducible-programming-in-python.rst

-  for pipelines that consist of internal Python functions that exist within a module, but it gives you no features for describing interaction with external world (external input data, external tools of a specific version whose output you process.)  that forces you to get things somewhat right is Sphinx/Pydoc.
+  for pipelines that consist of internal Python functions that exist within a module, but it gives you no features for describing interaction with external world (external input data, external tools of a specific version whose output you process.
+One of the few tools that forces you to get things somewhat right is Sphinx/Pydoc.
 It was for Pycogent which I occasionally contribute it to, and they had configured it so that all the inline examples in the sphinx .rst file were run in real time.
 That's nice though it's still running only on your own environment and has no features for describing complex data sets / inputs, it was really made for testing library calls within a Python package (like an IPython notebook) -- again, not meant for data-driven pipelines.

 The ideal system would even allow you to register analysis pipelines or Python functions in some kind of web system, where each analysis